flatironinstitute/cpp2doc_webdemo/web/index.md

 # Focus on writing good documentation
 {: .fs-9 }

 TRIQS (Toolbox for Research on Interacting Quantum Systems) is a set of C++ and Python libraries for the study of interacting quantum systems.
+Lets try this: [Pages with Children](/navigation#pages-with-children)
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/lizlove/jek-theme-triqs){: .btn .fs-5 .mb-4 .mb-md-0 }